 How to get to Rousay and find us when you're here

 The first step in visiting the dig is to get to Rousay.
 There is a regular ferry service from Tingwall in the West Mainland to Rousay – cars need to be booked in advance but foot passengers can just turn up.
-Timetables are online at Orkney Ferries and book by telephone through the Tingwall office on 01856 751360
+Timetables are online at Orkney Ferries and bookings may be made by telephone through the Tingwall office on 01856 751360

-If you come across as a foot passengers there is a public bus service on some days and a taxi/private hire service 7 days a week to get you from the pier head to the site, which us about a 6 mile walk otherwise.
+Bus Route 6 links the Tingwall pier with Kirkwall - If you come across as a foot passenger or as a cyclist the site is about 6 miles from the pier.
+There is a public bus service on some days and a taxi/private hire service 7 days a week to get you from the pier head to the site.

 To get to the dig please ask Richard to drop you at the car park (or park at the car park if you’re in a car) for Midhowe chambered tomb: if you look down the hill along the coast to the left you will see the excavation.

 WARNING: the hill is very steep and should not be attempted if you have mobility issues or health problems - it's a long way back up the hill if you get stuck!

 Please walk down to Midhowe then turn left and walk along the shore, keeping to the seaward side of the stone dykes.
 This is a pleasant walk in itself, taking you past the remains of South Howe broch, Brough Farm, The Wirk, St Mary's Kirk and Skaill Farm, then past the Knowe of Rowiegar and on towards Swandro.
 You can walk along the edge of the storm beach cast up by the Atlantic and there are many wild flowers along the way, together with a large seal colony along the shore.